What changes when you change your approach to money?

 This is a mistake: our futures need clear vision, so we know what to work for and look out for.

-In the exercise below, you’ll flip the script, taking a cue from science fiction* where the work of imagining the future is valued for what it is: a crucial first step in creating possibility.
-By the way, this is just one of the modules in the Surviving Capitalism: Financial Futuring skills course!
+In the exercise below, from the the Financial Resilience workbook, you’ll flip the script, taking a cue from science fiction* where the work of imagining the future is valued for what it is: a crucial first step in creating possibility.

 Part 1 – Mental exercise